UniRepLKNet: A Universal Perception Large-Kernel ConvNet for Audio, Video, Point Cloud, Time-Series and Image Recognition: Universal Perception on other Modalities

 {\textbf{Point cloud}}.
 We explore the versatility of UniRepLKNet by assessing its proficiency in learning 3D patterns, extending beyond the conventional 2D signals of images and audio.
 We use the ModelNet-40~\cite{wu2015modelnet} 3D shape classification task with 9,843/2,468 training/validation samples of CAD models from 40 classes.
 Table~\ref{tab:pcd} shows UniRepLKNet achieves an Overall Accuracy (OA) of 93.2\% and a mean Accuracy (mAcc) of 90.3\%, surpassing existing ConvNet-based models specialized for point cloud.
 Such outcomes highlight the potential of further developing ConvNets in this domain.

 {\textbf{Impact of kernel size on the performance}}.
-To investigate the influence of different kernel sizes on performance, we replaced the backbone of the aforementioned models with other ConvNets or UniRepLKNet with smaller kernels.
+To investigate the influence of different kernel sizes on performance, we compare UniRepLKNet with models of smaller kernels.
 We adopted the same modality-specific preprocessing approaches and training configurations for a fair comparison.
-We take ResNet-101 as a representative small-kernel ConvNet because it has comparable parameters to UniRepLKNet-S. Table~\ref{tab:mm_ablation} shows that UniRepLKNet consistently outperforms other models by clear margins across all tasks, suggesting that the large-kernel design is crucial for universal perception, at least in our specific cases.
+We take ResNet-101 as a representative small-kernel ConvNet because it has comparable parameters to UniRepLKNet-S. Table~\ref{tab:mm_ablation} shows large kernels are crucial for universal perception, at least in our specific cases.